xcnt/drivr-certificate-client/README.md

 Create a certificate for a component:

-    `drivr-certificate-client create certificate -c <code of the component to create certificate for> --drivr-api <URL to the DRIVR API>`
+    `drivr-certificate-client create certificate -n <name> -c <code of the component to create certificate for> --drivr-api <URL to the DRIVR API>`

 Create a certificate for a system:

-    `drivr-certificate-client create certificate -s <code of the system to create certificate for> --drivr-api <URL to the DRIVR API>`
+    `drivr-certificate-client create certificate -n <name> -s <code of the system to create certificate for> --drivr-api <URL to the DRIVR API>`

 ### Fetch certificate